bhatti/PlexPass/README.md

 The PlexPass is be designed based on following tenets and features:

-*   End-to-End Encryption: All data will be encrypted using strong cryptographic algorithms.
+*   End-to-End Encryption: All data is encrypted using strong cryptographic algorithms.
 The decryption key will be derived from the user’s master password.
 *   Zero-Knowledge Architecture: The password manager won’t have the ability to view the decrypted data unless explicitly instructed by the user.
-*   No Cloud: It will allow using the password manager to be used as a local command-line tool or as a web server for local hosting without storing any data in the cloud.
+*   No Cloud: It allows using the password manager to be used as a local command-line tool or as a web server for local hosting without storing any data in the cloud.
-*   Great User Experience: It will provide a great user-experience based on a command-line tool and a web-based responsive UI that can be accessed by local devices.
+*   Great User Experience: It provides a great user-experience based on a command-line tool and a web-based responsive UI that can be accessed by local devices.
-*   Strong Master Password: It will encourage users to create a robust and strong master password.
+*   Strong Master Password: It encourages users to create a robust and strong master password.
-*   Secure Password Generation: It will allow users to generate strong, random passwords for users, reducing the temptation to reuse passwords.
+*   Secure Password Generation: It allows users to generate strong, random passwords for users, reducing the temptation to reuse passwords.
-*   Password Strength Analyzer: It will evaluate the strength of stored passwords and prompt users to change weak or repeated ones.
+*   Password Strength Analyzer: It evaluates the strength of stored passwords and prompt users to change weak or repeated ones.
-*   Secure Import and Export: It will allow users to import and export password vault data in a standardized, encrypted format so that users can backup and restore in case of application errors or device failures.
+*   Secure Import and Export: It allows users to import and export password vault data in a standardized, encrypted format so that users can backup and restore in case of application errors or device failures.
-*   Data Integrity Checks: It will verify the integrity of the stored data to ensure it hasn’t been tampered with.
+*   Data Integrity Checks: It verifies the integrity of the stored data to ensure it hasn’t been tampered with.
-*   Local Authentication: It will support standards such as [FIDO](https://fidoalliance.org/what-is-fido/) and [WebAuthN](https://webauthn.guide/) for local authentication based on biometrics and multi-factor authentication based on [One-Time-Password](https://en.wikipedia.org/wiki/One-time_password) (OTP) and [Yubikey](https://www.yubico.com/).
-In addition, it will implement security measures such as auto-locking after a period of inactivity, secure data deletion, and protection against brute-force attacks.
-*   Version History: It will store encrypted previous versions of entries, allowing users to revert to older passwords or data if necessary.
+*   Version History: It stores encrypted previous versions of entries, allowing users to revert to older passwords or data if necessary.
-*   Open-Source: The PlexPass will be open-source so that the community can inspect the code, which can lead to the identification and rectification of vulnerabilities.
+*   Open-Source: The PlexPass is open-source so that the community can inspect the code, which can lead to the identification and rectification of vulnerabilities.
 *   Regular Updates: It will be consistently updated to address known vulnerabilities and to stay aligned with best practices in cryptographic and security standards.
-*   Physical Security: It will ensure the physical security of the device where the password manager is installed, since the device itself becomes a potential point of vulnerability.
+*   Physical Security: It ensures the physical security of the device where the password manager is installed, since the device itself becomes a potential point of vulnerability.
-*   Data Breach Notifications: It will allow uses to scan passwords with known breached password hashes (without compromising privacy) that may have been leaked in data breaches.
+*   Data Breach Notifications: It allows uses to scan passwords with known breached password hashes (without compromising privacy) that may have been leaked in data breaches.
-*   Multi-Device and Sharing: As a family-friendly password manager, PlexPass will allow sharing passwords safely to the nearby trusted devices (Bluetooth, NFC, etc. through QR codes or encrypted file sharing) without the risks associated with online storage.
+*   Multi-Device and Sharing: As a family-friendly password manager, PlexPass allows sharing passwords safely to the nearby trusted devices without the risks associated with online storage.
-*   Clipboard Protection: It will offer mechanisms like clearing the clipboard after a certain time to protect copied passwords.
+*   Clipboard Protection: It offers mechanisms like clearing the clipboard after a certain time to protect copied passwords.
-*   Tagging and Organization: It will provide users with the ability to organize entries using tags, categories, or folders for a seamless user experience.
+*   Tagging and Organization: It provides users with the ability to organize entries using tags, categories, or folders for a seamless user experience.
-*   Secure Notes: It will store encrypted notes and additional form-filled data.
+*   Secure Notes: It stores encrypted notes and additional form-filled data.
-*   Search and Filter Options: It will provide intuitive search and filter capabilities.
+*   Search and Filter Options: It provides intuitive search and filter capabilities.
+*   Local Authentication: PlexPass will support standards such as [FIDO](https://fidoalliance.org/what-is-fido/) and [WebAuthN](https://webauthn.guide/) for local authentication based on biometrics and multi-factor authentication based on [One-Time-Password](https://en.wikipedia.org/wiki/One-time_password) (OTP) and [Yubikey](https://www.yubico.com/).

 ## 2.0 Cryptography
 ----------------